abinit/abinit/doc/tutorial/eph_intro.md

 A significant fraction of the wall-time in EPH is spent for performing the FFTs required to apply the first-order Hamiltonian $H^1$.
-The use of single precision in the FFT routines allows one to decrease the computational cost without losing precision.
+The use of single precision in the FFT routines allows one to decrease the computational cost without loosing precision.
 This trick is activated by setting [[mixprec]] = 1.
-Note however that this feature is available only if the code is linked with FFTW3 or intel-MKL.
+Note that this feature is available only if the code is linked with FFTW3 or intel-MKL.

 !!! important